 (1) Habitat.
-The existing shorelines of Surf City and North Topsail Beaches are heavily developed and are experiencing significant shoreline erosion.
+The existing study area shorelines of Bogue Banks are heavily developed and are experiencing significant shoreline erosion.
 Piping plover breeding territories on the Atlantic Coast typically include a feeding area along expansive sand or mudflats in close proximity to a sandy beach that is slightly elevated and sparsely vegetated for roosting and nesting (http://nc-es.fws.gov/birds/pipiplov.html).
 As erosion and development persist, piping plover breeding, nesting, roosting, and foraging habitat loss continues.
 Habitat loss from development and shoreline erosion and heavy public use has led to the degradation of piping plover habitat in the project area.
 The enhancement of beach habitat through the addition of beach fill may potentially restore lost roosting and nesting habitat; however, short-term impacts to foraging and roosting habitat may occur during project construction.

 Initial construction and each periodic nourishment cycle will be performed using a hopper dredge and will adhere to a 1 December to 31 March dredging window.
 Since piping plovers head to their breeding grounds in late March and nesting occurs in late April, project initial construction and nourishment events will avoid impacts to breeding and nesting piping plovers to the maximum extent practicable.
-Additionally, the project construction limits do not extend into the high valued habitat located adjacent to New River Inlet at the North end of North T opsail Beach and will therefore avoid this documented nesting habitat.
-However, wintering habitat for roosting and foraging may be impacted.
+Additionally, the project construction limits and activities, including pipeline routes, heavy equipment, staging, etc., and associated direct impacts to habitat will avoid the designated piping plover critical wintering habitat at NC-10.
+However, wintering habitat for roosting and foraging may be impacted along the project beaches.
+All personnel involved in the construction process along the beach will be trained in recognizing the presence of piping plovers prior to the initiation of the work on the beach.
+A contractor representative authorized to stop or redirect work shall be responsible for conducting a shorebird survey prior to 9 am each day of sand placement activities.
+The survey shall cover the work area and any location where equipment is expected to travel.
+The contractor shall note on their Quality Assurance form for each day any observance of red knots and/or piping plovers and provide the information to the Wilmington District Office.
 Direct short-term foraging habitat losses will occur during construction of the project fill.
 Since only a small portion of the foraging habitat is directly affected at any point in time during pumpout and adjacent habitat is still available, overall direct loss of foraging habitat will be minimal and short-term.
-Additionally, complete initial project construction template will be completed in four sections; therefore, un-impacted or recovered foraging habitat will be available throughout the duration of the initial construction period.

-The selected plan consists of a sand dune constructed to an elevation of 15 feet above NGVD fronted by a 50-foot wide beach berm constructed to an elevation of 7 feet above NGVD.
+The project consists of an 119,670 ft (22.7 miles) long main beachfill, with a consistent berm profile across the entire area, and dune expansion in certain portions (approximately 5.9 miles of the project).
+The main beachfill is bordered on either side by a 1,000 ft tapered transition zone berm.
 Piping plover nesting habitat includes blowout areas behind primary dunes as well as washover areas cut into or between dunes.
 The size and shape of the constructed dune may minimize the frequency of sand washover areas and subsequent nesting habitat availability.
-However, the project area is heavily developed already and based on the post-storm development response evidenced by Hurricane Fran, the washover fans created by large storm events are quickly re-developed by land owners.
+However, the project area is heavily developed already and based on the post-storm development response evidenced by Hurricane Fran, the washover fans created by large storm events are quickly redeveloped by land owners.
 Due to the current development practices within the project area, the formation of these washover features will not be sustained in a similar fashion to undeveloped barrier islands; rather, it is anticipated that, without the proposed project, these washover features would be located on private (private residences) or state (NC Department of Transportation) owned property and would be cleared or built upon in order to re-establish the community to the pre-storm condition.
-Existing undeveloped habitat located adjacent to New River Inlet will not be impacted by the project.